Top Tips: Office Music Strategies that Work

 Use Music for Sound Masking

 Offices use sound masking when they play background music for the purpose of creating privacy.
-Sound masking is most important when private information is being exchanged verbally, like would be the case in a bank, tax office, or in a doctor’s exam room.
+Office sound masking is most important when private information is being exchanged verbally, like would be the case in a bank, tax office, or in a doctor’s exam room.
 Using background music system for business to cover private conversation in office environments is a key strategic use.
 It can also be used to cover distracting external sounds like cleaners vacuuming, companies like Green Facilities provide useful cleaning services that will sometimes use sound producing equipment that could disrupt the focus of those who are working.
 This is where music comes in.

 Customers Waiting?
 Turn up the Music.